moughamir/cosmos_x_api/INTEGRATION.md

 This document provides a guide on how to integrate the Products API with a Next.js application, using server-side rendering (SSR) for optimal performance and SEO.

+For detailed information about the API endpoints, see the [API Documentation](API_DOCUMENTATION.md).

 ## 1. Prerequisites

 - A running instance of the Products API.